-Performance: Obtained monthly bank reconciliations for the month of March 2023 for the main operating bank account and 2 other accounts (the School only has 3 accounts).
+Performance: Obtained monthly bank reconciliations for the month of May 2024 for the main operating bank account and 4 other accounts.
 Inspected management's documentation for timely preparation of the bank reconciliations.

 ii.
-Bank reconciliations include written evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and iii.
-Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.
+Bank reconciliations include written evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation within one month of the date the reconciliation was prepared (e.g., initialed and dated or electronically logged); and

-Performance: Inspected the School's documentation for the March 2023 bank reconciliations for the 3 bank accounts and verified a member of management who does not handle cash, post ledgers, or issue checks has reviewed the bank reconciliation.
+Performance: Inspected the School's documentation for the May 2024 bank reconciliations for the 5 bank accounts and verified a member of management who does not handle cash, post ledgers, or issue checks has reviewed the bank reconciliation.